zoharsan/ClassProject/README.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '_XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-tBodyAcc_XYZ
+- tBodyAcc_XYZ
-tGravityAcc_XYZ
+- tGravityAcc_XYZ
-tBodyAccJerk_XYZ
+- tBodyAccJerk_XYZ
-tBodyGyro_XYZ
+- tBodyGyro_XYZ
-tBodyGyroJerk_XYZ
+- tBodyGyroJerk_XYZ
-tBodyAccMag
+- tBodyAccMag
-tGravityAccMag
+- tGravityAccMag
-tBodyAccJerkMag
+- tBodyAccJerkMag
-tBodyGyroMag
+- tBodyGyroMag
-tBodyGyroJerkMag
+- tBodyGyroJerkMag
-fBodyAcc_XYZ
+- fBodyAcc_XYZ
-fBodyAccJerk_XYZ
+- fBodyAccJerk_XYZ
-fBodyGyro_XYZ
+- fBodyGyro_XYZ
-fBodyAccMag
+- fBodyAccMag
-fBodyAccJerkMag
+- fBodyAccJerkMag
-fBodyGyroMag
+- fBodyGyroMag
-fBodyGyroJerkMag
+- fBodyGyroJerkMag

 The script extracts only the mean and the standard deviation of these various measurements in a first stage:

-mean(): Mean value
+- mean(): Mean value.
-std(): Standard deviation

 The naming convention for the mean measurement variable is to append 'Mean' to each measurement Example: tBodyAccMean_X.
+- std(): Standard deviation.
 The naming convention for the standard deviation variable is to append 'Std' to each measurement.
 Example: tBodyAccStd_X.

 After extraction of these variables, an additional summarization by calculating the mean after grouping by the subject, and the activity.
 These variable names are prefixed with 'MEAN_'.
 Example : MEAN_tBodyAccMean_X.